Nixhah/Rhidalia/roll_in_the_hay.md

 **JACQUES:**
 Aye — and the Baroness, and her fair child.
 I trust they bear this trial as they may,
-Yet still I ache for gentle Arabella.
+Yet still I ache for gentle Andrella.
 Would I had aided her when last we met!
 No matter — how may we now lend our aid?
 And wherefore, Kotos, dost thou loose thy sword?